-Adopting Malik's (2004) ten reasons of code switching, the lack of facility and the lack of registral competence are the two top main reasons why students code switch in Arabic in classes.
-Students agreed on the fact that sometimes certain concepts are available in only one language and they do not have equivalent meanings in the other language.
+Adopting Malik's (2004) ten reasons of code switching, the lack of facility and the lack of registral competence are the two top main reasons why first, second, third, fourth and fifth year students code switch into Arabic in English classes.
+Students agreed on the fact that sometimes certain concepts are available in only one language which is Arabic and they do not have equivalent meanings in the other language, i.e. the English language.
 Mood of speaker is the second reason engaging in code switching for respondents selected for the study.
 In fact, these students confirmed that they code switch in classes because they feel the necessity to express personal emotions such as anger, sadness, and happiness and because they feel more comfortable in using more than one language when speaking.

-The next two reasons of students' code switching to Arabic are for habitual expression and to show identity with a group where a sense of belonging is created.
-Some students who answered the questionnaire acknowledged that they switch code in classes to address different audience and few participants make use of code switching to Arabic during the lessons to amplify and emphasize a point.
+The next two reasons of students' code switching to Arabic in EFL classes are for habitual expression and to show identity with a group where a sense of belonging is created.
+Some students who answered the questionnaire acknowledged that they switch code in classes to address different audience and few participants make use of code switching to Arabic during the lessons to amplify, clarify and emphasize a point.

-However, the least reason of importance according to students is to attract the attention.
+However, the least reason of importance according to ENSC students is to attract the attention.
 The remaining two categories which are semantic significance and pragmatic reasons have not accounted for any answer.

 Reasons of code switching Percentage %

 Lack of facility 18.63%

 Lack of registral competence 18.63%

 Habitual expression 12.42%

 To amplify and emphasize a point 7.45%

 Mood of the speaker 15.52%

 To show identity with a group 12.42%

 To address different audience 9.31%

 Semantic significance 00%

 Pragmatic reasons 00%

 To attract attention 5.58%

 Total 100%

-Table 2: Reasons of code- switching based on Malik's (1994) framework.
+Table 2: Reasons of code-switching based on Malik's (1994) framework.